chrisxfire/chrisxfire.github.io/content/notes/swe/concepts/stack-and-heap/index.md

 ---
 title: notes > swe > concepts > stack and heap
 date: 2022-01-02T21:54:37-0700
-draft: true
+draft: false
 ---
 # Heap and Stack
 The *stack* and *heap* can be anywhere in physical or virtual memory.

 The *heap* is memory set aside for dynamic allocation:
 - Allocated when the application starts by the runtime.